skienzmatishun/rippreport/content/p/mia/index.md

 title: M.I.A.
 date: 2025-01-16
 thumbnail: img/mia-2.jpg
-summary: The Ripp Report has been missing in action for about two months.
-I had my 14th shoulder operation on Nov.4th and that took me out for about 4 weeks.
-That operation has been very successful.
-Then quite unexpected I got vertigo which has taken me about 4 weeks to kick to the curb.
-At the same time Meta locked me out of my social media pages, The Ripp Report, BCLE and F. Paul Ripp.
+summary: Big tech platforms and shady local politicians tried to silence our investigative news machine while recovery kept us off the beat.
+Fresh intelligence and court records prove that backroom censorship efforts failed to protect corrupt family court judges and dirty city council members.
+Break through their censorship cage and see how we continue to drag political vultures into the light.
 categories:
 - freaky-friday
 authors:
 - admin
 alttags: An American bald eagle with white bandages on its wing and leg stands inside a metal wire cage
 related_articles:
 - slug: notice
   title: 'NOTICE:'